How to Wash a T-Shirt

 Using the proper methods to wash your t-shirt can help to maintain the look and feel your shirt for a much longer period of time.
 This will allow you to save money and enjoy your favorite shirts for longer.

 To properly press your t-shirts, use the lowest heat setting possible on your iron before you apply it to the surface of the garment.
 Both cotton and polyester are non-resistant to heat, which means that an iron that is too hot could potentially do damage to your t-shirt.
+Learn more on polyester, read can you shrink polyester?

 Use our detailed guide to learn how to wash a t-shirt properly!